—From style options to functionality considerations, is this popular feature right for you?

 Beach entry benefits: Is this feature right for your family?

-• One reason for growing interest in beach entries is because they make it easier for some individuals to enjoy a pool’s recreational—even therapeutic—benefits.
-That makes this feature a great choice for families with members who have physical disabilities or mobility issues—whether the impairment is permanent or temporary.
+Beach entries make it easier for some individuals to enjoy a pool’s recreational—even therapeutic—benefits.
+So this feature is a great choice for families with members who have physical disabilities or mobility issues—whether the impairment is permanent or temporary.

 Substituting traditional pool stairs with a beach entry makes accessing the water possible for those with difficulty raising their legs, bending their knees, or stepping while simultaneously grasping a handrail.
 Someone using a pool-access wheelchair can even role into the water and remain in the depth that suits them.